dishan3x/Lbp_Object_identification/README.md

  There are number of image classification algorithm in the field of image analysis.
 I will make this project as an opportunity to explore about local binary pattern search , an efficient texture analysis method which is widely used in the areas of
  - facial recognition
  - face detection
- - verication purposed of the facial images
+ - verfication purposed of the facial images

  This goal of this project is to try to make a classifier which identify the different textures of crop types and soil types.